Skip to main content

 Sustained hormonal imbalance is intimately linked with metabolic dysfunction, creating a vicious cycle that exacerbates both conditions.
 Hormones like insulin, cortisol, thyroid hormones, and sex hormones directly regulate glucose metabolism, lipid profiles, and energy expenditure.
 When these hormones are out of balance, the body’s ability to process nutrients efficiently is compromised.

-Consider the relationship between in men and metabolic health.
+Consider the relationship between testosterone deficiency in men and metabolic health.
 Studies indicate that low testosterone is associated with increased body weight, central adiposity, insulin resistance, and a higher incidence of type 2 diabetes mellitus.
 Testosterone therapy in hypogonadal men has been shown to improve body composition, reduce fasting glucose, and improve lipid profiles, underscoring the hormone’s role in metabolic regulation.

 Similarly, in women, imbalances in estrogen and progesterone can affect insulin sensitivity and fat distribution.
 Post-menopausal estrogen decline, for example, is linked to increased abdominal fat accumulation and a higher risk of metabolic syndrome.
 The precise mechanisms involve hormonal influence on adipocyte function, glucose uptake, and inflammatory pathways.